-5 NEXT STEPS
+6 NEXT STEPS

-5.1 Local Plan Assessment
+6.1 Local Plan Assessment

 The assessment does not currently form part of the 2021/22 Service Plan for the Planning Policy team and at this stage that is not necessary.
-This is because the assessment is not intended to commence until after the Planning Bill has passed through Parliament and once the suitable Government advice has been published which would appear to include a new National Planning Policy Framework (NPPF).
+This is because the assessment is not intended to commence until after the 'Planning Bill' has passed through Parliament and once the suitable Government advice has been published which would appear to include a new National Planning Policy Framework (NPPF).
 The programme of work will however be included in the 2022/23 Service Plan.

-5.2 Shapley Heath Garden Community Project
+6.2 Shapley Heath Garden Community Project

-The project itself is concluded but existing baseline studies and surveys will proceed to completion and will be published early in the new year.
+The project itself is concluded but existing baseline studies and surveys will proceed to completion and will be published early in the new year at the very latest.

-5.3 Settlement Capacity and Intensification Study
+6.3 Settlement Capacity and Intensification Study